 Blyth lights up the party with its wicked products.
 As the largest candle maker in the US, Blyth's PartyLite Worldwide subsidiary sells its scented and unscented candles, flameless products, and reed diffusers all under the PartyLite brand.
 Blyth's portfolio extends beyond the candle business with ViSalus nutritional supplements, as well as a variety of catalog and online businesses that market household goods and gifts under the Silver Star Brands umbrella.
 Blyth's products are sold through home parties, online, and by retailers worldwide.
 The company also supplies institutional customers, such as restaurants and hotels.
-Blyth, which is focused on the direct to consumer market, was founded in 1977.
+In 2015 Blyth agreed to be acquired by The Carlyle Group for $98 million.

 The US is Connecticut-based Blyth's largest market, accounting for nearly 60% of sales.
 Other markets include Australia, Canada, about a dozen countries in Europe (including Germany, France, and the UK), and Mexico.
 The company has a sourcing office for PartyLite in Hong Kong.